Code-Institute-Submissions/TeachFlow/README.md

     * The footer was created using [Bootstrap](https://getbootstrap.com/).

 ### Features Left to Implement
-The following are features were not included in this release:
+The following are features were not included in this release.
+These may be developed in the future:

-* Use of an API to create the map information.
+* Use of an API to create the map information:
     This would ensure that all data is up to date and accurate.
     Unfortunately, I was not able to find an API that would display the right information.

+* Use of an API for real-time weather:
+    This was intended as a stretch goal for this release.
+Due to time pressures, I was not able to include this feature.

-* Sending an automatic reply to the user after they submit a contact form.
+* Sending an automatic reply to the user after they submit a contact form:
-    I was not able to add this, due to time pressure in this project.
+    I was not able to research this fully, due to time pressure in this project.

-* An API that will include ESL jobs in the 4 featured Asian countries.
+* An API that will include ESL jobs in the 4 featured Asian countries:
     This was out of scope for this project.

 ----------------------------